explainers-by-googlers/cross-origin-storage/README.md

 ### Handling of eviction

-Browsers should likely treat files in COS under the same conditions as if they were [`persist()`](https://storage.spec.whatwg.org/#dom-storagemanager-persist)ed as per the Storage Living Standard.
+Browsers should likely treat files in COS under the same conditions as if they were `'persistent'` as per the [Storage Living Standard](https://storage.spec.whatwg.org/#persistence).

-User agents are envisioned to offer browser settings UI for the user to see what files are stored in COS and what origins recently have used each file.
-Based on this stored information about the origins having last used a file, the UI would let the user decide to delete a file from COS.
+User agents are envisioned to offer browser settings UI for the user to see what files are stored in COS and what origins have least recently used each file.
+The user can then choose to delete files from COS using the UI.

 Under critical storage pressure, user agents could offer a manual dialog that invites the user to manually free up storage.

-When the user clears site data, all usage tracking associated with the origin is removed from files in COS.
-If a file in COS, after the removal of usage data, is deemed unused, the user agent may delete it from COS.
+When the user clears site data, all usage information associated with the origin should be removed from files in COS.
+If a file in COS, after the removal of usage information, is deemed unused, the user agent may delete it from COS.

-### Out-of-bounds access
+### Manual COS management

 If a user already has manually downloaded a file like a large AI model, should the browser offer a way to let the user put the file in COS?
-Most likely this doesn't even need specifying, but could just be an affordance provided by the user-agent.
+This could just be an affordance provided by the user agent.

 ## Considered alternatives